kevinrue/tendonhca/005-bulk-deconvolution/README.md

 Extend workflow to split reads at N bases into supplementary alignments using GATK's `SplitNCigarReads`.

+I'm still waiting for the latest run of the workflow to finish, so I can re-run the workflow after fixing the creation of a sequence dictionary.

+#### Base Quality Recalibration

+Extend workflow to perform Base Quality Recalibration using GATK's `BaseRecalibrator` and `ApplyBQSR`.

+I'm still waiting for the latest run of the workflow to finish, so I can re-run the workflow after fixing the creation of a sequence dictionary.

+### 27 Jun 2025

+#### Re-run workflow after fix

+Re-running the workflow after fixing the creation of a sequence dictionary.

+Re-run includes:

+- Marking duplicates

 ## Resources

 - GATK best practices for RNAseq: <https://gatk.broadinstitute.org/hc/en-us/articles/360035531192-RNAseq-short-variant-discovery-SNPs-Indels>